syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 ##Syncfusion OLAP Controls – Architecture

-{% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img2.png" Caption="Architecture of OLAP controls"%}
+{% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img2.png" %}

 As shown in an above architecture, control rendering takes place at the client-side and the analytical operations on each action takes place at the server-side.